mitsuhiko/minijinja/UPDATING.md

 Because the default object representation is a `Map`, we need to change it to `ObjectRepr::seq` in the `repr` method.
-As sequences iterate over their values, we can use the convenient `Enumerator::Seq` enumerator which instructs the engine to sequentually iterate over the object from `0` to the given `length`.
+As sequences iterate over their values, we can use the convenient `Enumerator::Seq` enumerator which instructs the engine to sequentially iterate over the object from `0` to the given `length`.
 Otherwise the interface is the same as with the map above, which means that rather than implementing `get_item` you now also implement `get_value` which